 There are a number of “Trial Weight Formulas” used.
-For example the United States Department of the Interior Bureau of Reclamation recommends that the “trial weight should be approximately equal to the weight of the rotating parts divided by 10,000.”
-Most of the time in field balancing the weight of the rotor is not known or is at best a rough guess.
-In these cases it is advisable to look at the correction weights previously placed on the rotor and use these as a guide.
+For example, the United States Department of the Interior Bureau of Reclamation recommends that the “trial weight should be approximately equal to the weight of the rotating parts divided by 10,000.”
+Most of the time in the field balancing the weight of the rotor is not known or is at best a rough guess.
+In these cases, it is advisable to look at the correction weights previously placed on the rotor and use these as a guide.

 Q: How do you determine if it is hydraulic imbalance instead of mechanical?